Avar March: New frontier administration

 Successful Frankish conquests and acquisition of new territories, particularly those between the river Enns and the Vienna Woods, and further towards the river Rába, represented a significant gain for the security of the Frankish state, and particularly for Bavaria.
-At first, new territories in Upper Pannonia were placed under the jurisdiction of Bavarian prefect Gerold (d.
-799), and subsequently organized as a frontier unit, that became known as the (Bavarian) Eastern March (marcha orientalis) or Avarian Province (Provincia Avarorum).
+At first, new territories in Upper Pannonia were placed under the jurisdiction of Bavarian prefect Gerold, and subsequently organized as a frontier unit, that became known as the (Bavarian) Eastern March (marcha orientalis) or Avarian Province (Provincia Avarorum).
 It provided safety for Bavarian eastern borders, also securing main communication between Frankish Bavaria and Pannonia.

-In the same time, further to the south, neighbouring Carantania, Carniola and southeastern Pannonian regions (Lower Pannonia) were left under the administration of their conqueror, king Pepin of Italy.
-Those regions were governed as frontier territories and dependencies of the March of Friuli.
+In the same time, further to the south, neighbouring Carantania, Carniola and southeastern Pannonian regions (Lower Pannonia) were left under the jurisdiction of king Pepin of Italy.
+Those regions were governed as frontier territories and dependencies of the Carolingian Duchy of Friuli.
 Thus, at the beginning of the 9th century, Frankish possessions in Pannonia were governed from two centers: Frankish administration in Bavaria was in charge of the northwestern regions of Pannonia (Avarian March in Upper Pannonia), while Frankish administration in Italy was in charge of the southern and eastern regions (Lower Pannonia with Slavic dependencies).

-In 803, situation in Pannonian regions demanded another Frankish intervention.
+In 799, Bavarian prefect Gerold was killed fighting the Avars, and by 803 situation in Pannonian regions demanded another Frankish intervention.
 Charlemagne came to Bavaria and dispatched an army to the east, headed by new Bavarian prefect Audulf and frontier count Werner, commander of the eastern march, whose seat was in Lorch (ancient Roman Lauriacum, on the confluence of Enns and Danube).
 The campaign was successful, and by the end of the same year several Avarian and Slavic lords from Pannonia came to Regensburg, to pay personal homage to Charlrmagne.

 During those years, territory along the river Danube, between Enns and Vienna Woods, was ruled directly, as a frontier extension (march) of the Frankish Bavaria, while regions further to the east, up to the river Rába, were designated to remaining Avarian princes, Theodor (d.
 805) and Abraham.
-Avarian princes converted to Christianity and continued to govern their people under the Frankish supreme rule, in the regions of Upper Pannonia, between Carnuntum and Savaria (modern Szombathely, in Humgary).
+Avarian princes converted to Christianity and continued to govern their people under the Frankish supreme rule, in the regions of Upper Pannonia, between Carnuntum and Savaria (modern Szombathely, in Hungary).

 In 811, another Frankish expedition was sent to the east, this time in order to settle ongoing disputes between Avars and Slavs in Danubian regions of Pannonia.
 In the autumn of the same year, several Avarian and Slavic lords came to Aachen, in order to resolve mutual disputes in front of the Charlrmagne, thus reaffirming their submission to the supreme Frankish rule.
+In 822, remaining Avars from Pannonia reaffirmed their allegiance to the Frankish rule.